Chickpea Blueberry Salad

 - use raisins or chopped dates in place of the cranberries

-- try it with balsamic vinaigrette or maple dijon dressing
+- try it with miso tahini dressing, balsamic vinaigrette or maple dijon dressing

 Sweet, tart, crispy and tangy, this delicious salad is full of flavour, texture and nutrition.
-It’s high in fibre and protein, easy to make, can be prepped in advance and makes a great addition to Summer potlucks and BBQ’s or just anytime you want a light and fresh dinner that doesn’t require any cooking.
+It’s high in fibre and protein and makes the perfect light summer meal that’s easy to make, no cooking required!

 For the Tahini Maple Dressing